 If it is determined that the check must be deposited directly to the university, the department is responsible for accurately identifying the funds as gift revenue by depositing it into a gift WhoKey (fund 520 or 525) and identifying the type of gift by assigning the appropriate gift revenue institutional account (4064, 4067, 4068, 4070, 4071, 4072 or 4073).
 The department is also responsible for attaching any correspondence from the donor and a copy of the check within the eDeposit application.
-Grant Accounting will use the documentation to provide the official university gift acknowledgement.
+The Grant Accounting Office (GAO) will use the documentation to provide the official university gift acknowledgement.

 Reimbursements (as opposed to gifts) should be deposited using the same institutional account as the original expense.
 Reimbursements should never be identified with gift revenue institutional accounts or any other type of revenue.
 For example, if a gift account is used to pay for travel to a conference and the conference reimburses the UI for the some of the travel expenses, this should be deposited as a negative travel expense into the gift account.